Grimm67123/grimmbot/README.md

 **IN ORDER TO USE THIS SOFTWARE, YOU MUST READ, UNDERSTAND AND AGREE TO THE THE GNU AGPL V3 LICENSE INCLUDED IN THIS REPOSITORY.**

 <p align="center">
-  <strong>The AI agent that writes its own tools, learns from its failures, and actually controls a computer.
-With persistent memory and scheduling. </strong>
+  <strong>The self-improving sandboxed AI agent that adapts to failure, with persistent memory and scheduling. </strong>
 </p>

 <p align="center">